 FRRouting was developed by a group of contributing companies in the open networking space.
 It is an IP routing protocol suite for Unix and Linux platforms.
 FRR includes protocol daemons for BGP, IS-IS, LDP, OSPF, PIM, and RIP.

-It is also a key component of Cumulus Networks' Host Pack to help ensure that BGP unnumbered can run on the host, allowing for advertising and addressing services directly on the host.
+It is also a key component of Cumulus Networks' NetQ to help ensure that BGP unnumbered can run on the host, allowing for advertising and addressing services directly on the host.

 Since the FRR open source project was forked from Quagga, another routing protocol suite for Linux, FRR includes the fundamentals that made Quagga so popular as well as many enhancements that greatly improve on that foundation.